Facts about ALS for Patients and Caregivers

 - Riluzole is the only FDA-approved medication for ALS, but its effect is quite modest.
 It slows the progression of the disease slightly and is generally safe with tolerable side effects.

-- The ALS Clinic has a team approach to ALS care that improves patient quality of life and longevity.
+- The ALS Clinic has a team approach to ALS treatment that improves patient quality of life and longevity.

-- The ALS Center provides opportunities for most patients to become involved with clinical trials, testing new treatments and investigating the cause of ALS.
+- The ALS Center provides opportunities for most patients to become involved with clinical trials, testing new treatments for ALS symptoms and investigating the cause of ALS.

 The average life expectancy from the beginning of symptoms is around 3 years, but about 25% of patients live 5 years and 10% will survive 10 or more years.